rsubtil/controller_icons/README.md

 	- PlayStation 3
 	- PlayStation 4
 	- PlayStation 5
-	- Nintendo Switch Controller
-	- Nintendo Switch Joy-Con
+	- Nintendo Switch Controller / Joy-Con
 	- Steam Controller
 	- Steam Deck
 	- Amazon Luna
 	- Google Stadia
+	- OUYA

 ## Installation

 > This is the Godot 4.x version.
 For the Godot 3.x version, check the [3.x branch](https://github.com/rsubtil/controller_icons/tree/3.x)

-The minimum Godot version is 4.0 (stable).
+The minimum Godot version is 4.1.2 (stable).

 Download this repository and copy the `addons` folder to your project root directory.